Rehan-Ur-Rehman-Sharif/NIS-CCP/IMPLEMENTATION_SUMMARY.md

 ### Problem Statement Requirements

 Create a Custom Cipher using combination of Vigenere and Playfair ciphers in Python with:
-1. ✅ 2 encryption stages
+1. 2 encryption stages
-2. ✅ Key of minimum 10 characters
+2. Key of minimum 10 characters
-3. ✅ Handle alphabetical inputs of varying length
+3. Handle alphabetical inputs of varying length
-4. ✅ Cipher breaking methods (frequency analysis / known plaintext attacks)
+4. Cipher breaking methods (frequency analysis / known plaintext attacks)
-5. ✅ Time complexity analysis for encryption and decryption (separate files)
+5. Time complexity analysis for encryption and decryption (separate files)
-6. ✅ Comparison with Caesar cipher
+6. Comparison with Caesar cipher

-### Implementation Status: ✅ COMPLETE

-All requirements have been successfully implemented, tested, and validated.
+_All requirements have been successfully implemented, tested, and validated._

 ---